emqx/blog/en/202103/verifying-kuiper-stream-processing-with-mqtt-x.md

-This article will use the MQTT X scripts and timing function to simulate reporting temperature and humidity data.
+This article will use the MQTTX scripts and timing function to simulate reporting temperature and humidity data.
 EMQX Edge acts as the messaging middleware to forward messages, and EMQX Kuiper performs receiving messages and processing rules.
-Finally, the processed data will be sent to MQTT X via EMQX Edge.
+Finally, the processed data will be sent to MQTTX via EMQX Edge.

 ![mqttxedgekuiper.png](https://assets.emqx.com/images/9f96444f39724baa8ed5ee6d814618ed.png)